kklingenberg/s3-event-bridge/README.md

   must evaluate to a single value. **If the value it produces is not explicitly `false`, it will continue with the execution of the handler program**.
-Only one of these variables may be defined, and if both are omitted or left blank, they default to the equivalent of a constant `true` jq expression.
+Only one of these variables may be defined, and if both are omitted or left blank, they default to the equivalent of a constant `empty` jq expression.
 - `TARGET_BUCKET` is the bucket name that will receive outputs.
 If omitted, it will default to the same bucket as the one specified in the original event.
 - `ROOT_FOLDER_VAR` is the name of the environment variable that will be